 The astro-lab@school retained the smartphone-centred approach and adapted it for a school context: class sizes, time constraints, the reality of mixed equipment across a room of thirty students.
 The experiments from the home version were modified for group work and parallel execution.
 The scaffolding materials were reworked for the paced structure of a school lesson rather than the self-directed format of home use.

 The result was not a reversion to the pre-pandemic lab.
 It was a hybrid: in-person group work, but with tools and methods developed for distributed individual use.
-The pandemic had, inadvertently, pushed the format toward something more robust.
+The pandemic had pushed the format toward a different, more distributed design; “more robust” remains an engineering judgment rather than a measured outcome.

 A Note on What Made This Work